Back to Portfolio

 Publishers

-Components emit events without knowing consumers
+Components emit events to specific topics without knowing consumers

 Subscribers

-React to events as composable streams
+React to events from subscribed topics as composable streams

 Type-Safe